flowersteam/sbmltoodejax/docs/source/why_use.md

 of calcium ions oscillations.
 <img src="_static/sgd_c.svg" width="750px">

+To our knowledge, this is the first software tool that allows to perform automatic differentiation and gradient-descent based optimization of SBML models parameters and/or dynamical states.
 However gradient descent can be quite hard in the considered biological systems for several reasons, you can check our [Gradient Descent](tutorials/gradient_descent.ipynb) tutorial for more informations.